Bipolar II disorder: Differential diagnoses

 The signs and symptoms of BP-II may overlap significantly with those of other conditions.
 Thus, a comprehensive history, medication review, and laboratory work are key to diagnosing BP-II and differentiating it from other conditions.
-The differential diagnosis of BP-II is as follows: unipolar major depression, borderline personality disorder, posttraumatic stress disorder, substance use disorders, and attention deficit hyperactivity disorder.
+The differential diagnosis of BP-II is as follows: unipolar major depression, borderline personality disorder, post traumatic stress disorder, substance use disorders, and attention deficit hyperactivity disorder.

 Major differences between BP-I and BP-II have been identified in their clinical features, comorbidity rates and family histories.
 During depressive episodes, BP-II patients tend to show higher rates of psychomotor agitation, guilt, shame, suicidal ideation, and suicide attempts.
 BP-II patients have shown higher lifetime comorbidity rates of phobias, anxiety disorders, substance use, and eating disorders.
 In addition, there is a higher correlation between BP-II patients and family history of psychiatric illness, including major depression and substance-related disorders compared to BP-I. The occurrence rate of psychiatric illness in first degree relatives of BP-II patients was 26.5%, versus 15.4% in BP-I patients.